 The individual outlet's page shows this outlet's detailed information.
-See Detailed Information on Outlet Pages (on page 135).
+See Detailed Information on Outlet Pages (on page 131).

 In addition, you can perform the following operations on this outlet page.
 Note that only outlet-switching capable models show the power-control buttons, and you must have the Switch Outlet permission for performing outlet-switching operations.
+Therefore, PX2-1000 series does not support the following power control operation.

-► To power control this outlet:
+• To power control this outlet: